-There are a couple of rules of thumb or tools that might help you start thinking about what level of retirement income is right for you:
+There are a few methods that might help you start thinking about what level of retirement income is right for you:

 Once you know what sort of retirement income you’re likely to need, the next step is seeing how close to that figure you’ll get based on your current super position.

 Here are a few calculators and tools that can help: